 Forget the workout and fitness books that everyone reads.
 It's all second-hand knowledge - go to the source!

-When I looked at the hottest selling books in the health and fitness genre, I couldn’t help but wonder: what is wrong with these books that we get new ones every year?
+When I looked at the best-selling books in the health, fitness and exercise genre, I couldn't help wonder: what is wrong with these books that new ones come out every year?

 The Best Workout And Fitness Books

 ACSM, the American College of Sports Medicine, is one of the very few organizations in the world of fitness that I truly respect.

-When they put out a book that claims to be a “complete” guide to fitness and health, you can count on them getting together some of the leading researchers in these fields and assemble their words into something excellent.
+When they put out a book claiming it's a "complete" guide to fitness and health, you can count on them getting together some of the leading researchers in these fields and assemble their words into something excellent.

 If you ever looked for one single book to answer all the "practical" fitness questions in one volume, this is it.
 It has it all: Does listening to music hurt my workout?
 Should I train when I'm sick?
 What role does my brain play in fatigue?
 Will running ruin my knees?
 Do I need extra protein to build muscle?
 Etc. Etc. Etc.

 A fun and entertaining read, yet based on real scientific research.